Skip to the content

 • Rabies is mainly transmitted by dogs (and bats), but any mammal can be infectious.

-• It is invariably fatal at the time when symptoms occur.
+• The disease is invariably fatal at the time when symptoms occur.

-• Rabies is best prevented by a pre-travel vaccination and appropriate behavior towards mammals.
+• Rabies is best prevented by a pre-travel vaccination and appropriate behavior towards mammals (avoiding contacts).

-• Pre-travel vaccination is also recommended because vaccines and immunoglobulins are often not available in many travel countries.
-Vaccination before travel is highly recommended in particular for
+• Pre-travel vaccination (see section prevention) is also recommended because vaccines and immunoglobulins are often not available in many travel countries.

-• Attention: a bite or scratch wound as well as contact with mammal saliva is an emergency!
+• Attention: a bite or a scratch wound as well as a contact with mammal saliva on an open wound is always an emergency!
 Find out about the necessary actions below!

-Rabies disease is invariably fatal, transmitted through the saliva or other body fluids of infected warm-blooded animals (i.e. mammals).
+Rabies disease is invariably fatal, transmitted through the saliva or other body fluids of infected mammals.

 Dogs are responsible for more than 95 % of human cases.
-Bats, cats and (rarely) monkeys and other mammals can transmit rabies as well.
+Bats, cats, (rarely) monkeys, and any other mammals can transmit rabies!
 The highest risk areas are Asia, Africa and some Latin American countries (e.g. Bolivia).
 Rabies may occur anywhere in the world except in countries where successful eradication has been achieved.

 Saliva from infected animals enters the human body through injured skin, either via bites and scratches or by licking already wounded skin.
 Once it has entered the body through the skin lesion, the rabies virus migrates along nerve pathways towards the brain.
 In most cases, this migration takes several weeks to months and proceeds without accompanying symptoms.

-• It should be noted that immunoglobins (and sometimes vaccines) are often unavailable in low-resource settings, causing stress and uncertainty.
+Of note, immunoglobins (and sometimes vaccines) are often unavailable in low-resource settings, causing stress and uncertainty.
+Tetanus booster vaccination may be also warranted.

-Stroking cute pets is not a good idea; refrain from touching wild or unfamiliar or dead animals.
+Petting any mammals while travelling is not a good idea, even if they are cute!
+Do not feed them!
+Refrain from touching wild or unfamiliar or dead animals.

-• short journeys with high individual risk such as travellers on ‘two wheels’ or treks in remote areas, toddlers and children up to 8 years of age,
+• Short journeys with high individual risk, especially for travellers on ‘two wheels’ or treks in remote areas, toddlers and children.

-• professionals working with animals, or cave explorers (bats!).
+• Persons, working with animals, or cave explorers (bats!).

-• In case of trips planned for longer than a few weeks, schedule a visit at the travel clinic 4 weeks before departure at the latest.
+• In case of trips planned, schedule a visit at the travel clinic 4 weeks before departure at the latest.
+But if it's really urgent, an appointment 10 days before departure will suffice.

-• After possible exposure (bite, scratch injury) wound treatment and additional vaccinations are necessary even for those with a completed series of basic vaccinations.
+• After exposure (bite, scratch injury): seek medical attention immediately (meaning even during travel!) to get wound treatment and postexposure vaccinations against rabies!
+This is also necessary even for those with a completed series of basic vaccinations before travel!

 • This information leaflet should be printed and kept handy during the trip!